Paul Wellstone: Political positions

 In the 2002 campaign, the Green Party ran a candidate against Wellstone, a move some Greens opposed.
 The party's 2000 vice-presidential nominee, Winona LaDuke, called Wellstone "a champion of the vast majority of our issues".
-Some liberals criticized the Green Party's decision to oppose Wellstone.
+Some liberals criticized the Green Party's decision to oppose Wellstone, as they believed it would cost him votes in a close election.

 Wellstone was the author of the "Wellstone Amendment" to the McCain-Feingold Bill for campaign finance reform, in what came to be known as the Bipartisan Campaign Reform Act of 2002.
 The law, including the Wellstone Amendment, was called unconstitutional by groups and individuals of various political perspectives, including the California Democratic Party, the National Rifle Association of America, and Republican Senator Mitch McConnell, the Senate majority whip.
 On December 10, 2003, the Supreme Court upheld McCain-Feingold's key provisions, including the Wellstone Amendment.
 Wellstone called McCain-Feingold's protection of "advocacy" groups a "loophole" allowing "special interests" to run last-minute election ads.
 He pushed an amendment to extend McCain-Feingold's ban on last-minute ads to nonprofits like "the NRA, the Sierra Club, the Christian Coalition, and others".
 Under the Wellstone Amendment, these organizations could advertise using only money raised under strict "hard money" limits—no more than $5,000 per individual.

 In January 2010, in Citizens United v.
 Federal Election Commission, the U.S. Supreme Court struck down the McCain-Feingold Act and removed restrictions on the NRA's and others' ability to campaign at election time.